AdrianoLR/AdrianoLR/README.md

 <h3 align="center">I'm a fullstack developer from Brazil</h3>

-- 🌱 Studying *Flutter, React and Node*
+- 🌱 Studying *React, Node an GraphQL*
 - :star::star::star: 5 years working in the area
 <p align="left"> Aspiring in PWA / Mobile and augmented reality (AR), I am a person who likes to learn, innovate and mainly to be creative.
 I'm always keeping myself updated on new concepts, designs, technologies, and inspirations to be able to develop something unique.
     I continuously seek to expand and develop my knowledge with things that can add me personally and professionally.</p>